ollie-hulme/ergodicity-breaking-choice-experiment/README.md

 # Data

+You will download this repository and save it locally.

 Before running the pipeline, you need to download and unzip [this file](https://osf.io/ksm3z/?action=download%26mode=render).

-This will unzip to two folders: `/matjags` and `/samples_stats`.
-Copy paste the content from each folder into their respective folders.
+This will unzip to two folders: `/matjags` and `/samples&stats`.
+Copy paste the content from each folder into their respective folders (ie '/matjags' and '/samples_stats') in the repository you just downloaded from github.

 # Platform/Environment
 The original raw data files are in .txt format.
 A python script (Python 2.7)